refractproject/rfcs/text/0000-reserve-element.md

 # Design

 This RFC proposes to reserve `element` in the entire tree.
-This means that anywhere the `element` key is found, a parser SHOULD treat the object as a Refract Object.
+This means that anywhere the property `element` is found, a parser SHOULD treat the object as a Refract Object.

 ## Secondary Proposal